henrydhall/Prime-Number-Generator/README.md

 Method #2 is slightly more efficient by checking 3 without doing modular division.

-Method #3 is a major dissapointment, I would have though eliminating multiples of 3 and 5 would improve it even more but I was wrong.
-I think I could find a way to fix it, but so far I haven't.
+Method #3 is a major dissapointment, I would have thought eliminating multiples of 3 and 5 would improve it even more but I was wrong.
+I think I could find a way to fix it, but so far I haven't had the time or energy.

 # Conclusions
 The ability to generator all prime numbers between 2 and 1,000,000 is kind of cool to have.